 Growing up in a mobile home in Kansas, my bedroom was at the front of the house.
 I imagined it as the captain’s quarters of a great starship.
 The designers of the home meant it to be an entertainment room with its own wine rack and sink.
 The most striking feature of the room was the four bay-windows that marked the front of the mobile home.
-As a young star captain, I stood in front of those windows pretending they were view ports to the reaches of space, barking orders to imaginary crewmen who piloted this great ship across the cosmos.
-Come Thanksgiving morning no captain could sleep through his duties.
+As a young star captain, I stood in front of those windows pretending they were view-ports to the reaches of space, barking orders to imaginary crewmen who piloted this great ship across the cosmos.
+Come Thanksgiving morning, no captain could sleep through his duties.

 The kitchen was next to my bedroom; one in a series of rooms stacked next to another in a traditional starship layout.
-I learned to sleep through the clattering of dishes and the smell of fresh cooked bacon and eggs at an early age.
+I learned to sleep through the clattering of dishes and the smell of freshly cooked bacon and eggs at an early age.
 My mother had to wake me several times for a school-day.
 We would lose count on holidays.
-“Troy get up,” was not enough.
+“Troy, get up,” was not enough.
 It took multiple attempts before I would stretch and kick off the covers.

 The bathroom was midship, forcing me to pull on clothes before marching through the kitchen, the living room, pass my sister’s smaller room—sandwiched between the living room and a closet of equal size—to arrive at the bathroom.
 Brushing my teeth and washing my face were enough; a starship captain had important duties.

 Back through the rooms to the kitchen for breakfast, then orders were given to use the bathroom before we left, “No stopping till Great Bend.”
 Then, we made the three-hour drive to my grandparent’s house.

 Which grandparent was not questioned.
 They lived a few miles apart in western Kansas; both was the standard.
 A three-hour drive, A three-hour lunch, a fifteen-minute drive, a three-hour supper, then to bed.
 The remains of the four-day weekend were not as traumatic.